dakujem/latter/readme.md

 });
 ```

 For pre-render routines used in pipelines, it is important to return a `Runtime` context object.
-If a `Response` was returned, the pipeline would end prematurely (this might be desired in certain cases).
+If a `Response` was returned, the pipeline would end prematurely (this might be desired in certain cases though).
+Return value of any other kind is ignored.

 A render calls with a pipeline could look like these:
 ```php